AlecTraas/computational-geo-lab/Portfolios/Matthew.md

 ## Week 8

 For this week, I wrapped up troubleshooting my basic PageRank algorithm.
 I found most of the issues I was running into were Python-oriented rather than logical problems, which made the trouble shooting process much more difficult than I originally anticipated.
 For example, when updating my pagerank distributions for the next iteration of the algorithm, I was running into an issue where the correct values were not being outputted.
 This turned out to be an issue in the setting the updated pageranks as the current pageranks for the next iteration.
-Instead, I had to recast the updated pageranks as a numpy array again and then set these values as the current pageranks for this code to execute (kind of strange, but it works :) ).
+Instead, I had to recast the updated pageranks as a numpy array again and then set these values as the current pageranks for this code to execute.
+I thought this was kind of strange, but it works :)

 #### Ex:
 ```python